Ningalkkum Aakaam Kodeeshwaran: Kids Special Episode

-For the first time in the history of NAK, "The Kids special episode" started on Asianet from 27 May onwards.
+For the first time in the history of NAK, the "Kids special episode" started on Asianet from 27 May onwards.
 It was also continued from 8 July 2013 due to the request of Audience.

 Season 3

 Third season kicked off from 29 December 2014 with the sparkling inaugural song of K S Chitra.
 This season started with a few differences from the last seasons.
 The timer from 1-5 questions was made 45 seconds and from 6-10 is 60 seconds.
 Also this season had the introduction of a new lifeline called 'Double Dip' replacing 'Fifty-Fifty (50/50)' from the previous seasons.
-This season also featured a fourth additional lifeline (not included as the main lifeline) called 'Code Red' which gave the opportunity for the contestant's family members to warn the contestant if they feel the answer is wrong.
+This season also featured a fourth additional lifeline (not included as the main lifeline) called 'Code Red' which gave the opportunity for the contestant's family members to warn the contestant if they feel the answer is wrong and alsso new intro and a half part of soundtrack was replaced.